MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 1. Plan your maintenance window.
 2. Take the virtual disks offline.
 3. Stop the cluster to take the storage pool offline.
-Run the  **Stop-Cluster** cmdlet or use Failover Cluster Manager to stop the cluster.
+Run the  **Stop-Cluster** cmdlet or use Windows Admin Center to stop the cluster.
 4. Set the cluster service to **Disabled** in Services.msc on each node.
 This prevents the cluster service from starting up while being patched.
 5. Apply the Windows Server Cumulative Update and any required Servicing Stack Updates to all nodes.
 (You can update all nodes at the same time, no need to wait since the cluster is down).
 6. Restart the nodes, and ensure everything looks good.
 7. Set the cluster service back to **Automatic** on each node.
 8. Start the cluster.
-Run the **Start-Cluster** cmdlet or use Failover Cluster Manager.
+Run the **Start-Cluster** cmdlet or use Windows Admin Center.

    Give it a few minutes.
 Make sure the storage pool is healthy.